-Disclaimer: The following is not a substitute for for professional medical advice, diagnosis, or treatment.
+Disclaimer: The following is not a substitute for professional medical advice, diagnosis, or treatment.
 The content was created for informational purposes only.
 Always seek the advice of a healthcare professional if you have a medical condition and/or before making any lifestyle changes.

-Those who incorporate strength training into their lives have better chances at keeping injuries at bay and improved running economy, compared to those who don’t strength train or only stretch.
+Those who incorporate strength training into their lives have better chances at keeping injuries at bay and have improved running economy, compared to those who don’t strength train or only stretch.
 Here are a few moves to get you started: